QuickBooks Time Review: Is It the Right Time Tracker for You?

 Time sheets can be seen by day, week, month, or pay period.
 You have a choice of 11 fields to see, from employee time in and out to billable hours or notes.
 If there’s an error, you can go in and edit it right from the sheet.
 You can also add time sheets to a set.

+QuickBooks Time makes it convenient to manage employee time and schedules.
 Supervisors can clock in entire teams, manage time sheets (as noted above), and change schedules as needed (if granted permission).
 It’s easy to track time off, and once the overtime rules are set, they are calculated automatically, so managers can make sure they don’t overschedule someone.

 However, QuickBooks Time lets them do more than that.
 With GPS tracking, they can see where an employee is at any time of the workday and check who is closest to a job site so the supervisor can redirect a worker if needed.

 The project tracking functions of QuickBooks Time do more than let you assign work hours to a project.
 You can also set up hour estimates by project, sub-project, or task.
 Use these to compare against actual hours spent, help employees schedule their time, see actual progress on a project, and adjust deadlines or workloads accordingly.
-You can share this information with all the team members, who can also add notes, such as an explanation for a delay.
+You can share this information with all team members, who can also add notes, such as an explanation for a delay.
 Finally, the data can be compiled into reports by job, tasks, or employees.

 Projects, combined with GPS tracking, helps you keep precise details on how employees spend their time.
-This is great not only for billing clients but also for keeping compliant with commercial and government contracts that require exacting detail and audit trails.
+This is great not only for billing clients but for keeping compliant with commercial and government contracts that require exacting detail and audit trails.

 QuickBooks Time has 11 standard reports, which you can modify by changing fields like time periods, employees, teams, projects, and more.
 Standard reports include: